Taknok/youtube-auto-like/README.md

 A plugin that dislikes videos from certain channels.
 No login required.

-Available in the [Firefox Add-ons store](https://addons.mozilla.org/en/firefox/addon/youtube_auto_like/) The chrome extension is currently banned from the store ([old link](https://chrome.google.com/webstore/detail/youtube-auto-like/loodalcnddclgnfekfomcoiipiohcdim)).
+Available in the [Firefox Add-ons store](https://addons.mozilla.org/en/firefox/addon/youtube_auto_like/)

 ## Issues
+This is a fork from [this extension](https://github.com/Taknok/youtube-auto-).
 You can report a issue [here](https://github.com/Taknok/youtube-auto-like/issues/new) and check the current [issues](https://github.com/Taknok/youtube-auto-like/issues).

 ## Internationalization